-• Combustibility.
-The use of certain building materials within a prefabricated metal panel enclosure system (such as foam plastics as insulation or a core material in composite metal panels) may present issues with combustibility.
-The design professional should reference the applicable code for requirements governing the combustibility of such assemblies.
-Keep in mind that it is not just the assembly itself that must conform to these requirements; detailing of the transition to adjacent building systems (such as between floors and between walls and roofs) must be considered to achieve the required fire protection across the entire exterior envelope.
+Keep in mind that it is not just the assembly itself that must conform to these requirements.
+Detailing of the transition to adjacent building systems (such as between floors, at windows and doors, and between walls and roofs) must also be considered in order to achieve the required fire protection across the entire exterior envelope.

-• Appearance.
+Appearance

 While this article focuses on the technical aspects of metal wall and roof systems, appearance is nonetheless an essential design consideration.
 Technical considerations can affect that overall appearance, and care should be taken to avoid choices that can have a detrimental effect on aesthetics.